 Doctoral students who need to take a leave of absence must file a formal petition with the Education or Psychology academic advisor to be reviewed by the Doctoral Concentration Committee.
 Readmission after a leave of absence is subject to approval by the Doctoral Concentration Committee.

 Click here to download a Leave of Absence Request form.

 Students who have been continuously absent for two or more terms must file a petition for readmission by completing an Application for Readmission Form and submitting to the Education or Psychology academic advisor.
 If readmitted, students are required to comply with current program requirements.

-Students who have been absent for more than two calendar years are required to file a new application with the GSEP Admissions Office, pay the regular application fee, and be considered for admission based upon current admission requirements.
+Students who have been absent for six terms or more are required to file a new application with the GSEP Admissions Office, pay the regular application fee, and be considered for admission based upon current admission requirements.
 The readmission applicants will be notified promptly after a decision has been made.